What line of defense do you have against malicious traffic and software? Do you have a firewall protecting your infrastructure?

 Website and Application Server Networking

 Hosting sites and applications with a managed provider still warrants a secure environment.
-DoS attacks, malware, and other exploits to software vulnerabilities are just a few things hackers deploy.
+Common security issues like DoS attacks, malware, and software vulnerabilities are just a few things hackers deploy.
 With the proper configuration and rules in place, you can lock down your websites and applications from those out to get your data.

 Here’s how to install a firewall in six steps: